ElenaIlchenk0/test-inputRender/README.md

-# Тестовое задание React
+# React test task
+# InputRender component

-### Запуск проекта:
+### Run project:
 - `npm i`
 - `npm run start`

-### Задание
+### Requirements

-Создать универсальный компонент для рендера любой группы полей согласно поддерживаемой переданной конфигурации.

-Пример конфигурации:
+Create a universal component for rendering any group of inputs according to the supported configuration.

+Configuration example:

 `[
 {